ChurchApps/AskApi/config/docs/b1-admin-docs.md

 1. Navigate to the **Registrations** page in B1 Admin.
 2. You will see a table of all events with registration enabled, showing the event title, date, current registration count vs. capacity, and tags.
-3. Click on an event to see the full list of registrations, including names, member count, status, and registration date.
+3. Click on an event to see the full list of registrations, including names, member count, attendee types, payment status, and registration date.
 4. From the detail page, you can:
+   - **Add Attendee** -- Manually register someone who signed up offline or over the phone.
    - **Cancel** individual registrations
    - **Delete** registrations permanently
-   - **Export** all registrations to CSV
+   - **Promote** waitlisted registrations when a spot opens
+   - **Export CSV** -- Download all registrations, including attendee types, selections, payment amounts, and question answers

+If the event has Registration Questions attached, the detail page also shows an **Unanswered questions only** filter to quickly find registrants who haven't submitted answers yet, and a **View Answers** button on each answered registration to see their responses.
+Paid events add a **Type** column, a **Paid / Total** column, per-type counts, and a payments detail dialog -- see [Paid Registrations](paid-registrations#the-registration-roster).

 :::tip
 Use the capacity progress bar to monitor how quickly events are filling up.
 The bar turns red when an event is at or over capacity.